 Do some people have anxiety or mood swings as their primary symptom?
 Absolutely.
 Does that mean they need psychiatric medication?
 No. Studies reveal, year after year, that such medications do not cure anything, placebos work as well, and the risk of dangerous side effects outweighs potential benefits.

-If you’re reading this and you take such a drug and feel better, I’m not negating that you do.
+If you are reading this and you take such a drug and feel better, I am not negating that you do.
 What I am saying is this: in our experience, once the true root cause of your anxiety, depression stress or mood swings is discovered, the likelihood of being able to get weaned of the medication is quite good.

 Mayo Clinic is similarly vague: “The causes of anxiety disorders aren’t fully understood.
 Life experiences appear to trigger anxiety disorders in people who are already prone to anxiety.
 Inherited traits also can be a factor.”

 How do you feel about being told you have a health condition for which there is no known cause?
-It’s a bit discouraging, to say the least.
-Especially when it’s a problem that impacts you day in and day out, affecting your very ability to function in life.
+It is a bit discouraging, to say the least.
+Especially when it is a problem that impacts you day in and day out, affecting your very ability to function in life.

-Here at Root Cause Medical Clinic we are not in agreement there is no cause; in fact, quite the contrary.
-Below you will see a list of potential causes, all of which can be addressed.
-I’m happy to say we have excellent success treating anxiety, depression, stress and mood swings utilizing Root Cause Medicine.
-Our program works and utilizes no dangerous psychiatric drugs.
+Here at Root Cause Medical Clinics we are not in agreement there is no cause, in fact, quite the contrary.
+Below you will see a list of potential causes, all of which can be addressed naturally.
+I am happy to say we have excellent success treating anxiety, depression, stress, and mood swings utilizing Root Cause Medicine.
+Our program is highly effective and utilizes no dangerous psychiatric drugs.

-In Root Cause Medicine, we have found many conditions play a role in the causation of anxiety, depression and stress.
+In Root Cause Medicine, we have found many conditions play a role in the causation of anxiety, stress, and depression.
 They include:

 - Adrenal exhaustion